dpriskorn/LexUtils/README.md

 The quality of this detection seems to vary between languages.
 As of this writing English and Swedish work pretty well, but Danish, French and German are slow and cuts a lot of sentences.

+## What I learned making this tool
+* rewriting a tool with many parts can be difficult.
+* async fetching with httpx is fun
+* integrating with WikibaseIntegrator is fun and it has useful classes that I can reuse to avoid reinventing the wheel
+* programming with objects and enums lowers the complexity of the program.
+No more passing around strings and dicts between functions.
+* some users have low tolerance for errors before giving up.
+It's important to test installing in a fresh VM or set up a CI with github actions  to catch user facing errors before they are released.
+* NLP pipelines can be optimized, some are not and it is not apparent before they are used.